Permanent Learning Program - Annual Course

 Thursday 11 AM to 1 PM / Friday 6 to 8 PM

-The groups are made up of art students, curators, collectors, specialists, artists, architects, designers, etc. The idea is to debate in the workshop in such a way that each theme is a trigger to question and reflect on the contemporary.
-The historical context of the reference productions is fundamental and specific, they do not belong to the time of the treasure and to that of late capitalism.
-The theme of the art market therefore also enters the debate.
+The groups are made up of art students, curators, collectors, specialists, artists, architects, designers, etc. The idea is to debate in a way that each theme is a trigger to question and reflect on the contemporary.
+The historical context of the reference productions is fundamental and specific; they do not belong to the time of the treasure and to that of late capitalism.
+The theme of the art market, therefore also enters the debate.

 State of the policy

 Ex form and coloniality

 This module is presented with works by artists who manage decolonial conceptual strategies, political positions that show problems of creators from Africa, Latin America, and Eastern Europe.
 The Antsui, Margolles and Galindo, Adrian Piper, Kara Walker, Glenn LIgon, Mounir Fatmi, Women creating, Tania Ostojic, among others.

 Will be analyzed texts by Walter Mignolo, Silvia Rivera Cusicansqui, Nicolás Bourriad, etc.

 Positivity and Transparency Module

 - The double distance